cetinkaya/whattopaytowhom/README.md

 ```

 #### Data with single column
-If the initial data payments data file has single column, each row is considered to be the initial payment of a different person.
+If the initial payments data file has a single column, then each row is considered to be the initial payment of a different person.
 For instance, if the `initial_payments_single_column.txt` is given by:

 ```
 1000